There are times in life when we feel like diving into the unknown is the only way to evolve.

 He knew whatever awaited him, it would’ve been worth the plunge.

 There’s times in life when we all take the plunge.
 What do you think would be waiting for you inside that magic fog?
 Share it in the comments below!

 If you liked the story and would like to know when I publish the next one, make sure to join my mailing list here.
-As a thank you, you’ll get a FREE copy of my book “American Alchemy: Gold”.
+As a thank you, you’ll get a FREE copy of my book “American Alchemy: Quicksilver”.